If you’re NOT applying to a conservatory or fine arts school with a single-admission system, then consider playing the Early game.

 Remember that grades and test scores are only a component.
 Cohorts, how you fit into their campus, are a big piece.
 Bottom line is that you have nothing to lose by trying if you’re in range of their general admits, high to low.

 You have a lot to gain if your commitment is rewarded with a “Yes!”
 If you are declined, then you most likely would have been rejected in the general pool.
 If you are deferred and then declined, you were in contention, but didn’t meet a need for that school.

 It’s never personal, or based on single factors like grades, test scores, racial profile, gender, etc.

 Remember again: Don’t ask.
 Don’t get.
 You have nothing to lose by trying, as long as you are willing to pay the application fee, and you can afford to pay the tuition if going ED.

-A GREAT OPTION THAT SHOULD BE PART OF YOUR STRATEGY
+AN OPTION THAT SHOULD BE PART OF YOUR STRATEGY?

 Every year, schools receive a ton of applications.
 UCLA peaked out in 2016-2017 with over 100,000 applications, the first time in history a school broke the 100K mark!

 That’s for them to worry about, though, not you.
 It doesn’t mean that you stand any worse chance of getting in, BUT, all schools struggle with wondering who is really going to come to their campus, and who is making them a lower choice of a dozen or more schools.

 The ED/EA strategy has changed a lot since its inception.
 There are a lot of variables that differ widely at each school.
 The best way to make the decision on how to decide, is to take in the thoughts above, and ask a ton of good questions at the schools that you plan to apply to as an Early Action, or Early Decision candidate.